USB Testers for cables & chargers

 Cables measurement equipment (USB testers)

-I use the following the best of consumer grade USB testers to test USB cables and chargers:
+I use the following USB testers to test USB cables and chargers:

 -